• Skip to primary navigation

 March 18, 2021 by Tristin 22 Comments

 Watergate Cake is a light, fluffy pistachio flavored cake with an airy pudding frosting.
-This Watergate Cake recipe with dream whip frosting is perfect as a spring dessert for holidays or any day.
+This green cake recipe with dream whip frosting is perfect as a spring dessert for holidays or any day.
 This pistachio cake is truly a delicious classic!

 Do you love classic dessert recipes??
 If you do, then you are going to LOVE this Peanut Blossom recipe or this Triple Berry Crisp!